kristynle0608/Squishy-Squishy/README.md

 Squishy Squishy: A 2D - Platformer Game

 ## Description
 **Squishy Squishy: A 2D - Platformer Game** follows the tutorial of 'Coding in Flow' on YouTube.
+Player has to make it to the finish line while also try to avoid traps that are set along the way.
+- Levels 1 and 2 follow the design of the tutorial
+- Levels 3 and 4 are designed by me

-### The game itself contains:
+### The game contains:
 - A main character that the player can play with
 - 4 levels (ranging from easy to difficult)
 - Cherries so that the player can collect them throughout the game
 - Traps to make the game more interesting

+### Controls in Game
+- Press `A` or `left-arrow key` to move left
+- Press `D` or `right-arrow key` to move right
+- Press `spacebar` to jump
+- Press `escape` to return back to main menu

 ### Game engine that is used:
 - Unity (Learned in course CS2053: Intro to Game Development)